andrew-op/Downtime/game1_items_and_locations.md

 ```
 > EXAMINE William

-An older man sits at a table reading a newspaper.
+A relaxed man sits at a table reading a newspaper.
 He's wearing a
 faded IT conference t-shirt from 2015.
 This is William, the legendary
 former IT Director.

 Everyone thought he retired, but he keeps showing up for the coffee
 and gossip.
-He lives in Munia's guest house now.
+He lives in his former employee Zach's backyard guest house.

 You can TALK to William.
 ```